List of Hewlett-Packard products: HP OmniBook

 HP's line of business-oriented notebook computers since 1993.
 In chronological order of release:

 Following HP's acquisition of Compaq in 2002, this series of notebooks was discontinued, replaced with the HP Pavilion, HP Compaq, and Compaq Presario notebooks.

-The OmniBook name would later be repurposed for a line of consumer-oriented notebooks in 2024, made to complement (and supersede) the Pavilion and Spectre series of notebooks.
+The OmniBook name would later be repurposed for a line of consumer-oriented notebooks made by HP Inc. (Hewlett-Packard's successor) in 2024, intended to supersede HP's line of personal notebooks.

 Compaq Evo

 The Compaq Evo line of business desktops and laptops were originally made by Compaq and was rebranded HP Compaq after the 2002 merger (see below for recent products).